 - 1. Applicant must be a graduate of a state-approved associate degree or diploma nursing program. - 2.
 After matriculation and completion of up to 64 lower division credits, students can transfer a maximum of twelve (12) credits that are not upper division coursework.
 Lower division coursework is classified as: all credit taken at two-year institutions and lower division credit as defined by a four-year institution.
 This 12 credit restriction refers to lower division coursework and credit by external examination (credit by examination is limited within this 12 credit restriction regardless of course level of exam).
-Students must receive prior approval by filing an academic petition in accordance with the procedures of the School of Nursing and Health Systems Academic Standards Committee.
-These petitions must be filed through an advisor, with sufficient and specific justification and relevant information to support the student's request. - 3.
-Upper division level, non-nursing courses to be considered for transfer as upper division credit (30 semester hours maximum) must be passed with a minimum grade of "C". - 4.
-Prior to admission, each student is required to have a minimum of 26 lower division semester hours in arts and sciences courses, or equivalent, in English composition, anatomy, physiology, microbiology, introductory psychology, and introductory sociology. - 5.
-Applicants who need to validate lower division arts and sciences credits may do so through RCEs or CLEP tests.
-CLEP tests may be scheduled at SUNYIT by contacting the Counseling Office.
-Information concerning RCE exams can be obtained by contacting the School of Nursing and Health Systems. - 6.
+Students must receive prior approval by filing an academic petition in accordance with the procedures of the Department of Nursing and Health Professions Academic Standards Committee.
+These petitions must be filed through an advisor, with sufficient and specific justification and relevant information to support the student's request. - Upper division level, non-nursing courses to be considered for transfer as upper division credit (30 semester hours maximum) must be passed with a minimum grade of "C". - 4.
+Prior to admission, each student is required to have a minimum of 26 lower division semester hours in arts and sciences courses, or equivalent, in English composition, anatomy, physiology, microbiology, introductory psychology, and introductory sociology. - Applicants who need to validate lower division arts and sciences credits may do so through Excelsior College or CLEP tests.
+CLEP tests may be scheduled at SUNYIT by contacting the Learning Center. - 6.
 Students are required to pass an upper division writing course within the first 32 semester hours after matriculation at SUNYIT.
-Any student may be exempt from the required course if they successfully complete the test-out procedure established at SUNYIT.
+Any student may be exempt from the required course if they successfully complete the test-out procedure established.